kvenn/turnstile-android/README.md

 * Specify conditions necessary to run your task
     - Ex.
 Automatically pause when network is lost and resume when network has returned
 * Customizable

-**If this section remains, consider just calling it something like "Background" and moving it to the top just below the TOC.**

-## Why Write Another Task Queue?
-Although there are many phenomenal task queue libraries that exist for Android, we created this one to accommodate a broader set of requirements.
-While implementing upload and download for Vimeo, we found we needed more control over the state of our tasks which other libraries couldn't accommodate.
-For upload, we didn't want to persist the tasks to disk until the user hit a button, but we still wanted it to execute.
-For download, we wanted a customizable app drawer notification and the ability to store more objects with our task (like our concrete Video object).
-And for both queues, we wanted to support complex retry logic that allowed us to pick up where we left off so that if our upload or download was interrupted at 80%, it would be able to continue from that point without needing to start over.

-There are many common [features](#features) that every task queue will have, but you may still want the flexibilty to determine how, why, and when your tasks are run.
-This library provides that flexibility while removing a majority of the boilerplate.
-It's easy to use for a simple case and extensible for a more custom [use case](#use-cases).

-### What Else Is Out There?
-If you don't think you'll benefit from the customizability of this library, there are other options that each provide different advantages (this list is not exhaustive).

-* android-priority-jobqueue
-    - Pros: Most of the [features above](#features).
-Additionally has prioritization of jobs, job delay, load balancing, and grouping
-    - Cons: Doesn't run in a Service (dies with your application).
-It's difficult to extend or customize.
-* tape
-    - Pros: Most of the [features above](#features).
-Very easy to implement for simple tasks.
-    - Cons: No progress broadcasting or awareness of network.
-It's difficult to extend or customize.
-* robospice
-    - Pros: Good for long running network requests.
-    - Cons: It's difficult to extend or customize.
-It also has a limited feature set.

-**This seems redundant to me, or unnecessary.
-We do/can state the use cases for Vimeo in the "Background" section.
-Beyond that, users can brainstorm applications themselves?**

 ## Use Cases
 * Upload/download